 Be sure to not store junk under your bed.
 I find that when I talk to people about their under the bed space, it gets described as the dusty gross space that stores junk and miscellaneous socks.

 Don’t let that happen!
-Clean under your bed regularly to keep the dust away and put the items that you are storing away neatly with bags designed to fit under beds like this one.
+Clean under your bed regularly to keep the dust away and put the items that you are storing away neatly with bags designed to fit under beds.